 Flows during the first week of the third quarter favored liquidity, with EPFR-tracked Money Market Funds recording their biggest inflow year-to-date.
 But there were a few signs that investors are willing to test what have been stormy waters for much of the past four months.

-US Equity managers double down on technology sector in 2022
+US equity managers double down on technology sector in 2022

 Flows and allocations to different sectors and sector-related fund groups over the past 14 months have been marked by conviction, record inflows – and sharp changes of direction.
 Learn how EPFR Data captures some significant thematic shifts, in our Sector rotation series.